FDRs-Legs/BoostLERW/README.md

 Surely this is a feature

 My odometer does not jive with other app readings.
 Only calculated in kilometers like a civilized person.
-Odometer is calculated from 3 signed bytes converted to a hexstring before converting to decimal and diving by 4 (I am pretty sure it reports quarter revolutions) and multiplied by 2piR (2xR=80,85,90 millimeter hardcoded) then divided by a ratio that is stumping me.
+Odometer is calculated from 3 signed bytes converted to a hexstring before converting to decimal multiplied by 2piR (2xR=80,85,90 millimeter hardcoded) then divided by a ratio that is stumping me.
 It should be 56/17 (3.3) however it seems to be closer to 4.32

 Nice to Haves: